curl/everything-curl/usingcurl-downloads.md

 If you try the example download as in the previous section, you'll notice that curl will output the downloaded data to stdout unless told to do something else.
-Outputting data to stdout is really useful when you want to pipe it into another program or similar, but it is not always the optimial way to deal with your downloads.
+Outputting data to stdout is really useful when you want to pipe it into another program or similar, but it is not always the optimal way to deal with your downloads.

 Tell curl a specific file name to save the download in with `-o [filename]`